JacobPulk/art/howitworks.md

 <br>

-The functions are single-valued, more or less continuous functions of the XY plane.
-The image is drawn in one pass, by applying the functions and palette to each pixel's coordinates to arrive at a color for it.
+The image is drawn in one pass, by applying the function and palette to each pixel's coordinates to arrive at a color for it.
+The function is not single-valued as depicted above; along with that main value are 7 others that modify/enhance the result in various ways.
+All are more or less continuous functions of the XY plane.

 At each pixel:
-- Two function values tweak the palette.
+- Two function values adjust the palette.
+One adjusts the order of colors; the other adjusts the gradience/abruptness of the transitions between colors.
 - One function value determines a location on the palette.
 - Applied to the tweaked palette, this results in a color.
 - Three function values directly tweak that color's hue, saturation and brightness.